 Make A Spreadsheet

-Follow The Weekly Updates
+Follow Weekly Scrap Updates

-If you are following the iScrap App Blog or the iScrap App YouTube Channel, you will be able to see the weekly updates about the scrap metal market conditions and the forecasts for the prices in the future.
-Tom, the creator of the iScrap App gives the breakdown of the prices for common metals like copper, aluminum, stainless steel, steel, gold, and others.
-You can follow the iScrap App or subscribe for emails to receive market news on a monthly basis.
+If you follow the iScrap App Blog or the iScrap App YouTube Channel, you will see weekly updates about the scrap metal market conditions and forecasts for future prices.
+Tom, the creator of the iScrap App, breaks down the prices for common metals like copper, aluminum, stainless steel, steel, gold, and others.
+You can follow the iScrap App on YouTube or subscribe to our emails to receive market news weekly.

 Get Scrapping!